 Help for student loan relief is free

-You may have seen ads making outrageous claims of providing immediate relief from student loan debt — generally, they offer help with consolidating loans and other basic student loan services.
+You may have seen Google or social media ads making outrageous claims of providing immediate relief from student loan debt.
+Generally, these private companies offer help with consolidating loans and other basic student loan services.

-These services are actually things you can do for yourself for free through the Department of Education and your federal loan servicer, including:
+For federal student loans, most of these advertised services are things you can actually do for free.
+The Department of Education and your federal student loan servicer can help you with a variety of tasks, including:

 - Consolidating your federal student loans